orbitrs/docs/DOCUMENTATION_PLAN.md

    - Create API reference guides with proper categorization

 2. **Component Library Documentation**
-   - Document all OrbitKit components with props, events, and usage examples
+   - Document all Orbit component library elements with props, events, and usage examples
    - Create visual showcase for component variants
    - Add accessibility guidelines for each component